A-Z Glossary of Terms

 A class (type) of share.
 Often given to an employee with the agreement to be bought back after a fixed amount of time.
 Redeemable shares are normally taken back by a company at their nominal value if an employee leaves.

 The official address of a limited company or LLP where statutory mail will be delivered.
 It must be a full, physical postal address and it must be situated in the same country in which the company is registered – England and Wales, Scotland or Northern Ireland.
 Companies must keep their statutory records at their registered office and make them available for public inspection.
 You must provide registered office details when you form a limited company and this information will be disclosed on public record.
-You can change the it's location at any time after company is registered, as long as it stays in the same UK jurisdiction.
+You can change its location at any time after the company is registered, as long as it stays in the same UK jurisdiction.

 A decision or agreement reached by a majority vote of the directors or shareholders.
 All resolutions passed by directors and shareholders are legally binding.
 A copy of the resolutions must be filed with Companies House and copies should be retained at the registered office or SAIL address.